Presenting Switzerland’s new look

-Off to the hairdresser, the florist or the DIY superstore: Today is the first day that people in Switzerland can begin resuming normal activities as the coronavirus crisis winds down.
+Off to the hairdresser, the florist or the DIY superstore: Monday was the first day that people in Switzerland were able to begin resuming normal activities as the coronavirus crisis winds down.
 But the masks are an omnipresent reminder of the danger.

 After five weeks of the semi-lockdown measures ordered by the Swiss government, the population can resume a few activities that had been forbidden.